 2. Switch to Energy-Saving Bulbs

 Bulbs around the house may seem to only consume a small amount of power when analyzed as a single unit.
 However, when they’re all put together and observed over a length of time, the story changes.
 To make sure that you use as little energy as possible in the house, switch to energy-saving LED bulbs, which will save you a good amount of energy and emit less heat when turned on.
-Follow this up with only turning lights on in occupied rooms and you will minimize your energy use even more, making this a habit worth practising with your family.
+Follow this up with only turning lights on in occupied rooms and you will minimize your energy use even more, making this a habit worth practicing with your family.

 3. Perform Preventative Maintenance